EPS FOUNDATION 80mm (1 BOARD) 0.038W

 How many 80 mm Atlas Fundament boards do I need per square metre?

-Each board covers 0.75 m² (600 × 1250 mm), so 1.33 boards per m² is the base figure.
+Each board is supplied in the Atlas 1000 × 500 mm format and covers 0.5 m², so you need exactly 2 boards per m².
 For typical foundation-wrap and basement-perimeter runs, add 5–10% cutting waste for corners, openings, and rebated overlaps, then round up to the nearest full board.
-On large projects, ordering in full pallets simplifies delivery and pricing.

 Is 80 mm enough to meet Part L foundation targets?